slater-brian-john/slater-brian-john.github.io/README.md

 ##### TLDR; Embedded systems and design passion project

-* Architecting and building a cloud-native platform for managing distributed 3D printing systems, combining backend services with IoT and embedded device orchestration.
+* Architecting and building a hybrid cloud-edge platform for managing distributed 3D printing systems, combining backend services with IoT and embedded device orchestration.
 * Implemented containerized deployments of Klipper, Moonraker, and Fluidd to Raspberry Pi devices using Docker and AWS IoT Greengrass V2, enabling consistent provisioning and management of a heterogeneous device fleet.
-* Developed edge-to-cloud communication models for firmware modules, closed-loop motor controllers, and thermal/safety sensor data.
 * Prototyping a local sensor compute system using NVIDIA Jetson Nano to run on-device AI models for anomaly detection, print failure prediction, and real-time sensor fusion.
-* Created dashboards for device status, job throughput, error rates, and utilization—mirroring the operational requirements of maintaining thousands of field devices.

 ⸻